 Assumptions Rationale Patients receiving metoclopramide for Patients receiving metoclopramide were excluded gastrointestinal conditions and developing tardive from most of the primary trials involving valbenazine dyskinesia were not modeled in this analysis. or deutetrabenazine.
 Furthermore, there is insufficient data regarding the demographics of patients receiving metoclopramide and developing TD to accurately depict this population in the model.
 Before entering the model, all patients received one Patients initiating therapy would have a trial period of month of treatment and incurred one month of the medications.
 Medications are usually dispensed in treatment costs as an initial cost. one-month increments.
 Patient response to the first month of treatment was This prevented a lag in response to therapy that would reflected in their initial health states. occur if all patients were started in the "moderate to severe tardive dyskinesia" state.
-Additionally, patient response to therapy was quite rapid in the clinical trials. ^{36,75} Patients not responding to treatment with Patients not responding will not see benefits of valbenazine or deutetrabenazine discontinued their therapy and should have no TD treatment costs. treatment.
+Additionally, patient response to therapy was quite rapid in the clinical trials. ^{15,16} Patients not responding to treatment with Patients not responding will not see benefits of valbenazine or deutetrabenazine discontinued their therapy and should have no ongoing TD treatment treatment. costs.
 Response to treatment remained constant for all There is limited information on the individual change responders.
 Patients did not improve or decline in response to therapy over time.
 Furthermore, there beyond their initial response to therapy while is no information available on the impact of TD remaining in the "improved TD" state. severity on quality of life.
-Long-term discontinuation rates were modeled from There is no information regarding discontinuation open-labeled studies with less than one year of rates of therapies beyond the clinical trial extensions. observation. ^{36,76} Following the first cycle, We lowered the discontinuation rate by 50% following discontinuation rates were modeled as being 50% of the first year because for most therapies, patients that observed in the first cycle. typically discontinue their medications at a higher rate in the first year of treatment.
+Long-term discontinuation rates were modeled from There is no information regarding discontinuation open-labeled studies with less than one year of rates of therapies beyond the clinical trial extensions. observation.
+15,19 Following the first cycle, We lowered the discontinuation rate by 50% following discontinuation rates were modeled as being 50% of the first year because for most therapies, patients that observed in the first cycle. typically discontinue their medications at a higher rate in the first year of treatment.
 Patients who responded to treatment were assumed There is currently no data on the costs associated with to have no added primary care and neurologist visit treating TD.
-It is likely that patients whoseTD has costs related to TD.
+It is likely that patients whose TD has costs related to TD.
 Patients not responding to improved will incur fewer office visits. treatment were assumed to have two additional primary care and two additional neurologist visits per year.
-TD and treatments do not have a direct effect on Neither TD nor treatment with valbenazine or mortality. deutetrabenazine have been demonstrated as having an impact on mortality.
-Treatment of TD has no effect on the outcomes or We identified no studies that demonstrate valbenazine costs of treating the underlying conditions. or deutetrabenazine improve the management of underlying conditions.
+TD treatments do not have a direct effect on We identified no studies demonstrating an impact of mortality.
+VMAT2 inhibitors on mortality in patients with TD.
+Treatment of TD has no effect on the outcomes or We identified no studies that demonstrate valbenazine costs of treating the underlying conditions. or deutetrabenazine improve the management of